Locomotion of the generalized Purcell's swimmer : Modelling, controllability and motion primitives: Introduction

 \subsection{Contribution:}

-As mentioned before, the existing literature presents various aspects of modelling and control of the planar Purcell's swimmer.
+The existing literature presents various aspects of modelling and control of the planar Purcell's swimmer.
 Since microbial and biomimetic motion is certainly not restricted to a plane and evolves in 3 dimensional space, there is a need to study and analyze a 3D model.
-To our knowledge, this is the first study of a 3 link swimming mechanism which performs generic 3 dimensional motion.
-Furthermore, by adopting a geometric approach, we identify certain structures in the configuration space which leads to an insightful model for a complex system.
+To our knowledge, this article presents the first study of a 3 link swimming mechanism which performs generic 3-dimensional motion.
+Furthermore, by adopting a geometric approach, we identify certain structures in the configuration space which leads to an insightful model for such a complex system.
 Such a geometric approach for the planar Purcell’s swimmer is given in \cite{hatton2008connection}.
 We derive a coordinate free expression of the local connection form which avoids the cumbersome notation of local parametrizations right from the onset in modelling.
-We then present a simulation for a particular gait of the outer limbs and show evolution of the swimmer's motion.
-This is followed by a local controllability analysis at a particular configuration which characterizes the allowable group motions of the swimmer.
+We then present a local, weak-controllability analysis at a particular configuration which characterizes the allowable group motions of the swimmer.
+This is followed by control synthesis using the motion primitives approach.
+A set of control sequences is synthesized to generate motions along the basis of the Lie algebra of the structure group of the swimmer.